vidursatija/BlazePalm/README.md

 Besides a bounding box, BlazePalm also predicts 21 3D keypoints for hand landmarks (5 fingers x 4 keypoints + 1 wrist)

-Because BlazeFace is designed for use on mobile devices, the pretrained model is in TFLite format.
+Because BlazePalm is designed for use on mobile devices, the pretrained model is in TFLite format.
 However, I wanted to use it in **PyTorch** and not *TensorFlow*.
 I also ported the PyTorch model to **CoreML** because the model is made for phones.

 There are 2 parts to the model:
 1. Hand detector.
 It is a classic single shot detector(SSD).